PREPARING THE SALE OF A BUSINESS

 The seller must first gather all the legal, tax, commercial and financial information relating to the business to be sold, which will (for the most part) also be made available to prospective buyers (via a data room) for the purpose of conducting their own review.

 So long as the sales process has not started, the full human resources of the company can be drawn upon, under the guise of good management, to gather and organize this information.
-Once the process is underway, the exercise will have to be carried out with limited staff (for reasons of confidentiality), under time pressure, while ensuring the day-to-day running of the business
+Once the process is underway, the exercise will have to be carried out with limited staff (for reasons of confidentiality), under time pressure, while ensuring the day-to-day running of the business.

 The purpose of the seller’s review is, on the basis of this information, in particular: (i) to verify that corporate records have been properly kept and that legal and contractual obligations have been complied with, (ii) to carry out an analysis of existing commercial and other legal relationships (remaining term, change of control or transfer clauses), and (iii) to confirm the nature of the company’s title and rights over its material assets (real estate, plant and equipment, intellectual property, etc.).